Own your Alinker in one year by paying a “Rent-to-Own” down payment and then eight monthly installments!

 If you keep your Alinker, the four-month rental fee ($1,249*) converts to a monthly down payment.

-Within four months, decide whether to return or to keep the Alinker.
+Within four months, you decide whether to return or to keep the Alinker.

 (*Plus shipping and sales tax where applicable)